Matemo Island Resort sits in the heart of the Quirimbas Archipelago.

 Matemo Island: Our full report

 Stop press!
-Matemo has recently closed for major building renovations and there is no date currently set for its re-opening.
+Matemo closed for major building renovations and as of early 2015 there is no date currently set for its re-opening.
 Ask us for the latest details.

 Matemo Island is part of the Rani chain of resorts – which includes Medjumbe Private Island, which is also in the Quirimbas, as well as Pemba Beach Hotel on the mainland, and Indigo Bay in the Bazaruto Archipelago, in southern Mozambique